david415/ansible-tor/README.md

 Tor configuration - torrc
 -------------------------

-torrc may be options be set from host_vars/group_vars and also set from role variables.
+torrc may have options set from host_vars/group_vars and also set from role variables.

+The host_vars can set arbitrary torrc configuration options however the role variables currently support a small subset of the torrc options at the moment... it's a work in progress; refer to the templates/torrc for a more detailed overview.

 The host_vars variable names must begin with "tor_";
 Here's an example setting "Nickname":